flyx/OpenGLAda/examples/superbible/Readme.md

 computer code at www.openglsuperbible.com using Glfw version 3.
 The version numbers in the shader programs may need modification depending on your platform.
+For Mac users, note that the Glfw provided with OSX is incompatible with OpenGLAda as it does not contain libglfw.a.
+A compatible version can be obtained from Homebrew: brew install glfw.

 GNAT Programming Studio (GPS) Considerations
 Use Tools->Views->Scenarios to display the Scenario panel.